uidaholib/main-web-redesign_draft/content/special-collections/directories-nonidaho.md

 ---
 {% assign directories = site.data.spec_directories_non_idaho %}

-This is a list of the Telephone and Business Directories from neighboring states!
+A list of telephone and business directories from neighboring states held in Spec.

 *Updated 2021-07-28*